kstenerud/concise-encoding/ce-structure.md

 ### Time Zones

 A time zone refers to the political designation of a location having a specific time offset from UTC at a particular time.
 Time zones are in a continual state of flux, and could change at any time for many reasons.

-There are two ways to denote a time zone: by area/location, and by global coordinates.
+There are three ways to denote time zone data:

+ * Area/Location
+ * Global Coordinates
+ * UTC Offset

 **Note**: If the time zone is unspecified, it is assumed to be `Zero` (UTC).

 #### Area/Location

-The area/location method is the more human-readable of the two, but might not be precise enough for certain applications.
+Area/location is the more human-readable method, but might not be precise enough for certain applications.
 Time zones are partitioned into areas containing locations, and are written in the form `Area/Location`.
 These areas and locations are specified in the [IANA time zone database](https://www.iana.org/time-zones).
-Area/Location timezones have a minumum length of 1 character and a maximum length of 127 bytes, and are also case-sensitive because they tend to be implemented that way on most platforms.
+Area/Location timezones have a minumum length of 1 character and a maximum length of 127 bytes (not characters).
+They are also case-sensitive because they tend to be implemented that way on most platforms.

 **Note**: Some older IANA time zones (mostly deprecated ones) don't follow the `Area/Location` format (for example `MST`, `PST8PDT`).
 These **MUST** be supported.